NiniEdo/f1screen/README.md

 # F1 Screen
 ## Description
 F1 Screen is an Arduino-based project that displays Formula 1 race information on an e-paper display.
 Use the Ergast API to get up-to-date data on races, practice sessions, qualifying and the races themselves.
+Inspired by SurvivalHacking

 ## Characteristics
 Viewing information on Formula 1 races